ArgonDesign/alogic/doc/builtins.md

 Names of Alogic built-in functions start with either the `$` or `@` characters.

-Built-in functions starting with a `$` are borrowed from the Verilog language, and intended to behave as close to the corresponding Verilog function as possible, any relevant differences from the Verilog semantics of these function are described below.
-Note however that the syntax of function calls is of the Alogic syntax, and in particular a pair of empty `()` is required when calling function which take no arguments.
+Built-in functions starting with a `$` are borrowed from the Verilog language, and are intended to behave as close to the corresponding Verilog function as possible.
+Any relevant differences from the Verilog semantics of these function are described below.
+In particular, function calls must be written with Alogic syntax and a pair of empty `()` is required when calling function with no arguments.

 Built-in functions whose name starts with an `@` are provided by Alogic and their semantics are defined below.